nodejs/amaro/README.md

 > at least with `--enable-source-maps` flag, to preserve the original source maps.

 #### Type stripping in dependencies

-Contrary to the Node.js [TypeScript support](https://nodejs.org/docs/latest-v24.x/api/typescript.html#type-stripping-in-dependencies), when used as a loader, Amaro handles TypeScript files inside folders under a node_modules path.
-When used with the [`--conditions`](https://nodejs.org/docs/latest-v24.x/api/cli.html#-c-condition---conditionscondition) flag, it is very useful in development, specifically in monorepos.
+Contrary to the Node.js [TypeScript support](https://nodejs.org/docs/latest/api/typescript.html#type-stripping-in-dependencies), when used as a loader, Amaro handles TypeScript files inside folders under a node_modules path.
+When used with the [`--conditions`](https://nodejs.org/docs/latest/api/cli.html#-c-condition---conditionscondition) flag, it is very useful in development, specifically in monorepos.

+> This capability addresses a common pain point in monorepo development where changes to internal packages typically require rebuilding before they can be tested in dependent applications.
+Traditional workflows force developers to either run watch processes for each package or manually rebuild after every change, creating friction and slowing down the development cycle.
+By enabling direct TypeScript processing in dependencies, Amaro eliminates these intermediate build steps and allows for seamless development across package boundaries.

-Adding a reference to TypeScript source files in the exports field of a package
+Adding a reference to TypeScript source files in the exports field of the `package.json` file of an internal package:
 ```json
 "exports": {
   ".": {